 Our extensive K2 base camp gear list includes everything you’ll need for this epic trek to the second-highest mountain on Earth

-Having just returned from my K2 base camp trek in Pakistan, I thought it would be helpful to share my complete K2 base camp gear list as a point of reference for future trekkers.
+Having just returned from my K2 base camp trek in Pakistan, I thought sharing my complete K2 base camp gear list as a point of reference for future trekkers would be helpful.

-I joined Lost Horizon Tours and Treks on a trek to K2 base camp combined with a technical crossing of the Gondogoro La Pass.
-Lost Horizons provide all camping, cooking and technical equipment (ropes, ice axes and crampons), but trekkers must bring their own sleeping bags, trekking gear, clothing and personal items.
+Trekking guides should organise all camping, cooking, and technical equipment (ropes, ice axes, and crampons), but trekkers must bring their own sleeping bags, trekking gear, clothing, and personal items.

 Some new bits and pieces